ivansafrin/Polycode/BUILD.md

 * [Bullet Physics](http://bulletphysics.org/)
 * [Assimp](http://assimp.sourceforge.net/)

-Depending on your platform, some of these dependencies will already be installed on your system.
-For the rest, they can be automatically downloaded and compiled using the CMakeLists.txt build in the Dependencies directory.

-The CMake dependency build will check for the existance of dependencies and build anything that is not already installed on your system.
+The CMake dependency build system will download and install static version of these libraries into the Polycode source tree.
+It will NOT attempt to install any of these packages into your system.

 All dependenices will be installed into the Polycode source tree under
     Release/<Platform>/Framework/